 In any case, careful planning is the key to minimising taxation and maximising the available opportunities so that you can enjoy your dream retirement with long-term financial security.

-Blevins Franks has decades of experience supporting UK nationals moving to and living in France with specialist tax planning, as well as pensions, estate planning and investment management services.
+Blevins Franks has 50 years of experience supporting UK nationals moving to and living in France with specialist tax planning, as well as pensions, estate planning and investment management services.